hq9000/hq9000/_posts/2021-06-13-how-i-reduced-eye-strain-by-increasing-the-size-of-mouse-cursor.md

 It took a bit of self-observation but, surprisingly, the most inconvenience seemed to be coming from visually locating a little mouse arrow, not so much due to smaller fonts and so on.

 Really, when the cursor is not moving, it's almost invisible.
 When it does move, it's not clearly readable either and it's always an effort to locate it.
 How often do you make yourself look at this small arrow?
-When it's too smaell, each time a small inconvenience adds to the overall less-than ideal experience.
+When it's too small, each time a small inconvenience adds to the overall less-than-ideal experience.

 Solution, therefore, was simply to increase its size.
 Being in Ubuntu 18.04 in Gnome 3, I did it through `dconf Editor` utility: